An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty

-To keep the computational cost manageable, we solve the Hamilton--Jacobi equation \eqref{eqn:hje} using the Lax--Friedrichs finite difference flux scheme (see \cite{SOsher_CWShu_1991,ALaurain_2018}) on the rectangular domain $\mathcal{D} = [0,l_x] \times [0,l_y]$.
-For the nodal values $\psi_{i,j}$ and the deformation vector field $\theta = (\theta_x, \theta_y)$, the Lax-Friedrichs flux scheme is given by
+To keep the computational cost manageable, we solve the Hamilton--Jacobi equation \eqref{eqn:hje} using the Lax-Friedrichs finite difference scheme (see \cite{ALaurain_2018,SOsher_CWShu_1991}) on the rectangular domain $\mathcal{D} = [0,l_x] \times [0,l_y]$.
+For the nodal values $\psi_{i,j}$ and the deformation field $\theta = (\theta_x, \theta_y)$, the Lax-Friedrichs numerical scheme is given by

 where the finite difference approximations are